LIGHT WATER is BLACK WATER, by Michael Begg and the Black Glass Ensemble

 - Early 2022: A legacy workshop to consider the formation of a long-term network of collaborators across the marine science and creative communities of Scotland.

 What’s happening now?:

-We are delighted to announce that Michael Begg and Eve Mosher have progressed from our residency phase and have been commissioned to produce works as part of the Ocean ARTic project.
-They are collaborating with marine scientists to explore climate change data relating to changes in the Arctic and the consequences there and closer to home.
+Michael Begg and Eve Mosher have progressed from our residency phase and were commissioned to produce works as part of the Ocean ARTic project.
+We are now in a public-sharing phase, with a growing schedule of online and in-person events.

 Eve is an established environmental artist and engager of the public in matters of climate and nature.
-She is developing a multi-sensory experience that shares the climate change stories (lived experiences) of marine researchers and coastal communities while conveying a sense of the opportunities and capacity we (the public) have individually and collectively to take meaningful action for ocean and planetary health.
-Eve will be capturing ‘stories’ for an installation piece and interactive online experience.
+She has been developing a multi-sensory experience called ‘Holding the Ocean’, to share climate change stories (lived experiences) of marine researchers and coastal communities while conveying a sense of the opportunities and capacity we (the public) have individually and collectively to take meaningful action for ocean and planetary health.
+Eve has be capturing ‘stories’ for an installation piece and interactive online experience.

 Michael is a contemporary and experiment composer experienced in the transformation and realisation of scientific data into immersive musical pieces.
-He is continuing the technical development of software, processing data and transforming the cycles, trends and climactic variables of that data into music.
-In his commission Michael is incorporating new insights and data from additional researchers, ultimately moving toward musical recordings and hopefully a public performance.
-Keep in touch with his creative process via his project blog: Ocean ARTic Residency – Michael Begg Studio.
+He has been continuing the technical development of software, processing data and transforming the cycles, trends and climactic variables of that data into music.
+In his commission Michael is incorporating new insights and data from additional researchers, ultimately moving toward musical recordings and public performances with his ‘Black Glass Ensemble’ – his works are titled ‘Light Water is Black Water’.
+You can read about the creative process of his residency period with us at his project blog: Ocean ARTic Residency – Michael Begg Studio.